probotsocial/probot/README.md

 # probot

-Profile Bot (aka **probot**) is a software package you can run to manage your social media accounts programatically.
+Profile Bot (aka **probot**) is a software package you can run to help manage your social media accounts.

+**probot** collects, organizes, and presents all data available to you via apis, exports, and other sources.

+**probot** is proactive; it can be configured to:
+  - auto-follow accounts that follow you
+  - auto-reply to direct messages you receive
-**probot** can send direct messages to lists of followers, and reply to direct messages you receive.
+  - send direct messages to specific subsets of followers
+  - auto-block trolls who reply to your content
+  - and more.

 ## basics